Sparse Bayesian Deep Functional Learning with Structured Region Selection: Details for the Posterior Inference

 \textbf{Simulation defaults.} \begin{itemize}[leftmargin=*] \item Basis: B-splines with degree 4 (unless otherwise stated). \item Network: fully-connected ReLU, $64$--$64$--$64$--$1$; first-layer column-wise spike-and-slab selection. \item Optimizer: mini-batch SGD, learning rate $10^{-3}$, batch size 64, max 80{,}001 iterations, early stopping patience 3{,}000. \item Spike-and-slab: $(\lambda_n,\sigma_{0,n}^2,\sigma_{1,n}^2)=(10^{-5},10^{-5},2\times10^{-3})$. \end{itemize}

 We treat the projection truncation level $J_n$ as a resolution hyperparameter and select it via restart-aggregated evidence in simulations or restart-aggregated validation loss when evidence computation is prohibitive.
 We use the candidate set $\mathcal J=\{55,60,70,80\}$ for $J_n$ in simulations; for real datasets, $\mathcal J$ is chosen as a small neighborhood around a dataset-specific baseline resolution.
+This choice is further supported by an additional exploration of $J_n$ sensitivity across replications in Appendix~\ref{app:jn-exploration-case3}.

 We train with a small learning rate and a relatively large early-stopping patience to obtain stable solutions across restarts.
 The sparsification prior is intentionally strong in simulations; empirically, the same default sparsification hyperparameters remain effective on ECG ($n\approx 2$--$3\times 10^4$), consistent with increasingly data-dominated inference as $n$ grows.